tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/访问管理/访问控制/基于 ACL 的访问控制/ACL 概述_intl.md

 | WRITE_ACP | Writes to object ACLs | PutObjectAcl, PutObjectVersionAcl |
 | FULL_CONTROL | A collection of the above sets | A collection of the above actions |

->!The WRITE operation set is not supported for objects.
+>The WRITE operation set is not supported for objects.

 ### Preset ACL